 By 28 February each year the Minister will provide Revenue with details of all qualifying certificates issued in the previous year, together with the information referred to above.
-Details will also be provided of any certificates that were cancelled for a year (please refer to the "Annual Budget" section for information on the circumstances where a qualifying certificate that has already been issued may be subsequently cancelled).
+Details will also be provided of any certificates that were cancelled for a year (please refer to section 10 for information on the circumstances where a qualifying certificate that has already been issued may be subsequently cancelled).